DemetriusDenofrio/CodeBox/README.md

 # CodeBox
-This repository has some ideias for code in HTML, CSS and JavaScript.
+This repository has some ideias for code in HTML, CSS, JavaScript and Python.